gurnec/btcrecover/TUTORIAL.md

     Interrupted after finishing password # 357449

-If you then restart it using the exact same options, and with the exact same token file (and typos-map file if you’re using one), you can add the `--skip 357449` option to the end and it will start up exactly where it had left off.
+If you then restart it using the exact same options, and with the exact same token file (and typos-map file if you’re using one), you can add the `--skip 357449` option to the end of the command line and it will start up exactly where it had left off.

 ### Autosave ###